 We are open Monday through Friday from 9 am to 5 pm.
 To schedule an appointment, please email your request to email@example.com or fill out our Appointment Form.

 A note on language in archival descriptions

-Toronto Metropolitan University Library Archives & Special Collections consists of historical items and records that may contain offensive, outdated language in their titles and descriptions, and/or may depict individuals or groups, particularly those who are marginalized, in a negative way.
+Toronto Metropolitan University Libraries Archives & Special Collections consists of historical items and records that may contain offensive, outdated language in their titles and descriptions, and/or may depict individuals or groups, particularly those who are marginalized, in a negative way.
 Maintaining these records, and making them available to students, researchers, and the public, is important to help to understand the historic and continued burden marginalised communities face.

 We are actively working on updating archival descriptions to name instances of discrimination, contextualize records and use vocabulary that respects the people and events represented in the material.
 More information about this initiative can be found on our website.

 The Archives serves as the institutional memory of the Toronto Metropolitan University community.
 The Archives appraises, preserves, and makes accessible a broad range of primary source materials which provide administrative, academic, fiscal, legal, social, and cultural record of Toronto Metropolitan University.